gyorilab/mira/docs/index.md

 method that adds a parameter
 to the template model.
 The only required parameter is the id of the parameter.

+**Example: Adding a parameter only using a parameter id to the template model**
 ```python
 from mira.examples.sir import sir